A Novel Framework for Online Supervised Learning with Feature Selection: Methods

 \subsection{Online Regularization Methods}

-Penalized methods can also be used to select features, and we can map them into our running averages framework.
-A popular one is the Lasso estimator\citep{tibshirani1996regression}, which solves the convex optimization problem in which $\lambda > 0$ is a tuning parameter.

-Besides Lasso, the SCAD\citep{fan2001variable}, Elastic Net\citep{zou2005regularization} and MCP\citep{zhang2010nearly} were proposed to deal with the variable selection and estimation problem.
-Here, we use the gradient-based method with a thresholding operator $\mathbf{\Theta}(t;\lambda)$ to solve the regularized loss minimization problems \citep{she2009thresholding}.
-For instance, in Lasso and Elastic net, $\mathbf{\Theta}$ is the soft thresholding operator, and in MCP,
+Penalized methods are proposed to select features, and can be mapped into the RAVEs framework.
+They can estimate the parameter $\bbeta$ by solving the optimization problem (\ref{eq:penreg}), where $\lambda > 0$ is a hyper-parameter.
+The most popular method is the Lasso \citep{tibshirani1996regression}.
+Moreover, the SCAD \citep{fan2001variable}, Elastic Net \citep{zou2005regularization}, and MCP \citep{zhang2010nearly} methods were proposed to deal with the variable selection and estimation problems.
+In this article, the gradient-based method with a thresholding operator $\mathbf{\Theta}(t;\lambda)$ is used to solve the regularized loss minimization problems \citep{she2009thresholding}.
+The general algorithm is presented in Algorithm \ref{alg:orm}.